 CMC regards general complaints with appropriate attention.
 The student body is regularly polled with respect to academics and student life.
 Faculty members and the Vice President of Academics are approachable concerning classroom and curricular matters.
-Student Council officers regularly share student concerns with the Vice President of Student Services to make personal concerns known.
+Student Council officers regularly share student concerns with the Vice President of Student Services.
+Students are welcome to visit with the Vice President of Student Services to make personal concerns known.
 Formal written complaints may be filed with the Vice President of Student Services.